fdeaquino/professional-readme-generator/Develop/README.md

 - [Questions](#questions)

 ## Project Description
-ExampleDescription
+This Project is very cool.

 ## Installation
-ExampleInstructions
+Very cool instructions

 ## Usage
-ExampleUsage
+Need to be very cool.

 ## Licenses
 MIT

 ## Contribution
-ExampleContributor
+Very cool contributors.

 ## Testing
-ExampleTesting
+Very cool testing.

 ## Questions
-If you have questions about this project, please feel free to reach out via email.
-ExampleUser@email.com
+If you have questions about this project, please feel free to reach me via [email](exampleemail@email.com). exampleemail@email.com

-Explore my projects at [GitHub](https://github.com/ExampleUser)
+Explore more of my projects on [GitHub](https://github.com/ExampleUsername)